berranuralinca/OOP-Python/README.md

 OOP - Python
-This is a car rental project.
+This is vehicle rental project.
 I explained how to use OOP with Python.